-At least three-quarters of these marks must be at or above 60% (2.1 standard) and at least one must be at or above 70% (first-class standard).
+At least three-quarters of these marks must be at or above 60% (2.1 standard), with at least one of these marks at or above 70% (first class standard).

-If you are currently taking a law degree or a combined degree, and have marks from at least four papers, we will look at those marks and apply the same test: at least three-quarters must be at or above 60% (2:1 standard) and at least one at or above 70% (first-class standard).
+If you are currently taking a law degree or a combined degree, and have marks from at least four papers, we will look at those marks and apply the same test: at least three-quarters must be at or above 60% (2:1 standard), with at least one of these marks at or above 70% (first-class standard).

 If you do not have marks from at least four papers we will look at your previous academic results, usually A-levels.
-We will expect you to have marks of at least one A and two As.
-If you took your A-levels before the introduction of the A grade, we require three As.
+We will expect you to have marks of at least one A\ and two As.
+If you took your A-levels before the introduction of the A\ grade, we require three As.